 And to reduce the production cost, they use the cheapest material available on the market.
 So, for example, when they claim that their product has the most efficient blades, etc., it is false.
 They clone the blades of the best blenders in the market with some modifications to avoid patent infringement lawsuits—the same story with the jar shapes, material, and motors for the cloned blenders.

-- the brand has to be on the market for at least one year to date;
+• The brand has to be on the market for at least one year;

-- it must come with the warranty and customer service in the US and maybe Europe;
+• It must come with a warranty and customer service in the US and maybe Europe;

 Another criterion is the price.
 Of course, we were looking for the best value for money.
 Just recently, most of the cloned blenders were sold for around $200-$250, just slightly lower than Vitamix.
 Nowadays, the price dropped, and you can find a reasonable knockoff for under $100.